vanyle/vectarine/docs/user_manual.md

 To distribute your game for the web, put together `index.html`, `runtime.js`, `runtime.wasm` and the `assets` folder.
 You can serve these files with any static file server, for example by doing `python -m http.server` and going to [http://localhost:8000](http://localhost:8000).

-If you see: "Error loading runtime", it means that you opened `index.html` directly from the file system instead of starting a server.
+If you see: "Error loading runtime", it means that you opened `index.html` directly from the filesystem instead of starting a server.
 It can also mean that you forgot to put `runtime.js` and `runtime.wasm` in the same folder as `index.html`.

 ## Using Vectarine and Luau